 Dr. Ruprecht will prescribe pain medication, natural healing supplements and antibiotics as needed.
 In addition to remaining in contact with you following surgery, she will schedule one or more follow-up visits to monitor your healing and guide the next steps in your treatment plan.

-If you need a tooth extraction due to decay, trauma, crowding or any of the other reasons listed here, call us today or request an appointment online.
+If you need a tooth extraction due to decay, trauma, crowding or any of the other reasons listed here, call us today or request an appointment with Dr. Ruprecht online.